Ardipithecus kadabba: Description

 A. kadabba is known from nineteen specimens which reveal elements of the teeth, jaw, feet, and hands and arms.
 The holotype specimen, ALA-VP-2/10, is a right lower jaw fragment with a third molar, discovered in December 1997, and five associated left lower jaw teeth or root fragments collected in 1999.

 This correction of the initial allocation of the fossil record was based on the argument that Ardipithecus kadabba had more "primitive" features than other Ardipithecus fossils.
 Ardipithecus kadabba thus also has a greater similarity with the genera Sahelanthropus and Orrorin.
 These statements were based on additional bone finds that came to light in November 2002 and were dated at 5.8 to 5.6 million years.

-At the same time, it was emphasized that evidence could be found of a reduced "honing" complex, traces on the teeth that arise when the canines rub against each other when biting, constantly sharpening their peaks, which has been found in all older finds.
+At the same time, evidence could be found of a reduced "honing" complex, traces on the teeth that arise when the canines rub against each other when biting, constantly sharpening their peaks, which has been found in all older finds.
 The loss of this feature in the successor species of Ardipithecus ramidus has been used for the allocation of discoveries in that line of development of great apes that led to the australopithecines and the genus Homo.

-Paleoecology

-The first description suggested that Ardipithecus kadabba lived in a habitat that consisted of forests, wooded savannas, and open water areas, as had been described for Sahelanthropus.